Employee Assistance Program

 As a nonprofit leader, you carry a lot — strategy, fundraising, community needs, and most importantly, your people.
 When staff are stretched thin, struggling personally, or facing burnout, it can feel like you're carrying it all alone.
 But you don’t have to.

-What is the EAP?
+What is the MANP EAP?

 An Employee Assistance Program (EAP) is a workplace-provided support service designed to help employees deal with personal or work-related problems that may affect their job performance, health, or overall wellbeing.